 Start by filling your garden with the right plants.
-You want flowers that are bright with a strong fragrance since they are bee pollinated, and not usually pollinated on the wind.
-Opt for colorful selections of native plants, since you might already be acclimatized to the pollen in them.
+You want flowers that are bright with a strong fragrance since they are bee-pollinated, and not usually pollinated on the wind.
+Opt for colourful selections of native plants, since you might already be acclimatized to the pollen in them.

 When you plant trees, ask for female trees, rather than clonal male trees, since female trees produce far less pollen than male trees.
 Many ornamental trees are clonal male trees.
 Allergy sufferers should avoid planting ornamental male trees to limit pollen exposure.

 Since the majority of pollen falls within 30 feet of the drip line of a tree, avoid male trees within 40 feet of your garden, if possible.